Reviewed this weeks EIA report and observed the current status of inventories.

 First up is the BLS Report for CPI...(historical releases)

-The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.4 percent in March on a seasonally adjusted basis, the same increase as in February, the U.S. Bureau of Labor Statistics reported today.
-Over the last 12 months, the all items index increased 3.5 percent before seasonal adjustment.
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.3 percent on a seasonally adjusted basis in November, after rising 0.2 percent in each of the previous 4 months, the U.S. Bureau of Labor Statistics reported today.
+Over the last 12 months, the all items index increased 2.7 percent before seasonal adjustment.

 Here is the unadjusted CPI for the past 12 months...